Suggested Packing List for Your Camino de Santiago

 - Jewelry/Watch - Totally personal choices here.

 - Geotracking Device - Lots of folks use apps and fitbits, or other devices track their steps.
 It is no longer necessary to use a GPS.
-I personally use the Geotracker app on my smartphone.
+I personally use a geotracker app on my smartphone.
 It requires very little data and works without wifi.

 - Talismans/Good Luck Charms - I carried quite a few of these!
 I had small shells to throw into the sea in Muxía from my friend and husband.
 I had a Snake Goddess from Knossos, Crete (the snake symbolizes rebirth in ancient cultures), from my stepson, a Celtic Prayer Bead Bracelet, hand-made from my sister and a tiny Buddha and a Rosary!
 Quite eclectic, don't you think?
 I wasn't going to take any chances.
 I kept all these tiny items in my little side pouch of my backpack, where they were close to my heart.
 I also wore a Merkaba Pendant, (see photo above) an ancient, sacred geometric symbol for healing, protection and enlightenment.